Support-Ukraine-Love/web/content/charities/index.md

 ### Animal Organizations

-* **🇺🇸 **[Fleet of Angels](https://www.fleetofangels.org/) to provide funds for emergency transport and feed for the _horses_ still in Ukraine and aftercare for those who reach safe havens in NATO countries.
+* 🇺🇸[Fleet of Angels](https://www.fleetofangels.org/) to provide funds for emergency transport and feed for the _horses_ still in Ukraine and aftercare for those who reach safe havens in NATO countries.

     Donate [here](https://www.paypal.com/pools/c/8HQd9XrViB). ([Facebook](https://www.facebook.com/FleetOfAngelsNews/))